You are in

 The claim can be submitted:

-• following the illness of the borrower or spouse, when there has been a reduction in financial capacity, after a period of unpaid leave or pay cut;
+- following the illness of the borrower, spouse, the borrower's civil partner or cohabiting partner with a registered cohabitation contract, when there has been a reduction in financial capacity, after a period of unpaid leave or pay cut;

 The Commission can assess additional cases of arrears without fault, when they involve a proven and objective reduction of family income capacity.

-Claims for suspension and renegotiation shall be submitted to the competent INPS provincial Directorate.
+Claims for suspension and renegotiation shall be submitted to the competent INPS provincial Directorate or credit Centre via Certified E-Mail (PEC) or email.
 The Directorate, in turn, will send them to the Assessment Commission (Article 20 paragraph 4 of the Regulation), at the Credit and Welfare Central Department.

 Processing times of the decision